 There is a need for a real conversation with the community.
 Departmental officials need to travel to Sherkin Island to sit down with the community association to put a proactive plan in place in order that the community will be able to ensure the children can be educated in a timely fashion and the way of life they have worked so hard to instill can continue.
 This is about communication.
 I agree that the case is unique and that the Department must work to resolve the issue.
 I know of no other school where a ferry is used as school transportation.
 Because the case is unique, we need to look for a unique solution.
 It will involve interaction between the Department of Education and Skills and the community.
 What I really want - I implore her do so - is for the Minister of State to have her officials travel to the island to engage with the community.

 We do not need more letters or emails, of which we have seen enough since 2016.
-We need departmental officials in place so that we can work towards a solution.
+We need departmental officials in place in order that we can work towards a solution.

 I will take what the Senator has said and his description of the hardship experienced by parents and children and ensure the Department of Education and Skills knows exactly what is happening.
 Discussions must speed up between the two relevant Departments.

-Discussions between the Departments are very important but the community must be involved.
-The community feels this has involved only a paper and email trail whereas what is needed is a meeting on Sherkin Island.
+Discussions between the Departments are very important, but the community must be involved.
+The community believes this has involved only a paper and email trail, whereas what is needed is a meeting on Sherkin Island.
 They have to see it and smell it to understand what is really happening.
-To think that one could be in Dublin in the time it takes to collect one's child is an unbelievable scenario.
+To think one could be in Dublin in the time it takes to collect one's child is an unbelievable scenario.
 Nowhere else in the State does that happen.
 There was a similar issue with the secondary schools 20 years ago and the Department came down at the time to put a service in place which has worked very well ever since.
 That connection and communication is required again.
-I implore the Minister of State to ensure a meeting takes place on Sherkin.
+I implore the Minister of State to ensure a meeting takes place on Sherkin Island.
 We need to get all those people down to thrash out what is required.

 I will ensure the message is given to the Minister of State, Deputy John Halligan, that the Senator has requested a meeting on Sherkin Island.

 Cuirim fáilte roimh an Aire Stáit.
-The Minister of State, Deputy Cannon, is very welcome to the House this morning and I thank him for taking the time to address the issue.
+The Minister of State, Deputy Cannon, is very welcome and I thank him for taking the time to address the issue.
 The purpose of the Commencement matter is self-explanatory.
 We have heard that for reasonable, logical and understandable reasons the State intends to get Brexit-ready by hosting a series of positive engagements nationally.
-It would be more positive again if they were to come North as well.
-We have heard a great deal about the Brexit-proofing of this week's budget, which is, again, necessary given the context.
+It would be more positive again if they were to come North also.
+We have heard a great deal about the Brexit-proofing of this week's budget, which is, again, necessary, given the context.
 I have sought to find out whether as part of those plans and engagements consideration is being given by the Department and the Government more generally to investing in services to meet citizens' needs where they are, as is happening with investment in animals and businesses.
-I refer to this investment with a specific focus on the North of Ireland where citizens are very mobilised around this issue.
-They are concerned and they are engaged with the Government.
-If we are to affirm the statement about not leaving citizens behind, which is welcome, it is time to, at least, plan in our future work programmes, whether it is via the budget or in other ways, to provide the direct interface citizens will need in the live dynamic of Brexit and, in particular, in a post-Brexit situation.
+I refer to this investment with a specific focus on the North of Ireland where citizens are very mobilised on this issue.
+They are concerned and engaged with the Government.
+If we are to affirm the statement about not leaving citizens behind, which is welcome, it is time to, at least, plan in our future work programmes, whether it is via the budget or in other ways, to provide the direct interface citizens will need in the live dynamic of Brexit and, in particular, post Brexit.
 People are uncertain and will need to engage with the Government and Departments not only on Irish rights and entitlements but also on their existing EU rights and entitlements.

-I thank Senator Ó Donnghaile for raising the matter of protecting services for Irish citizens in Northern Ireland post-Brexit.
+I thank the Senator for raising the matter of protecting services for Irish citizens in Northern Ireland post Brexit.
 As the Senator pointed out, we are at a critical phase of the Article 50 negotiations.
-As President Tusk stated in Salzburg in September, we must seek to maximise progress and results in these negotiations in the coming weeks so that we can finalise and formalise a deal in November.
+As President Tusk stated in Salzburg in September, we must seek to maximise progress and results in the negotiations in the coming weeks in order that we can finalise and formalise a deal in November.
 Our preference remains for an overall EU-UK relationship which would resolve all issues, but it remains essential that a backstop is agreed which provides the certainty that there will be no hard border in any circumstance.
-We need that certainty now because uncertainty is already causing grave concern among communities North and South.
+We need that certainty now because uncertainty is already causing grave concern among communities, North and South.